-The COVID-19 spreading has an impact on global demand and supply, with considerable uncertainty in economic activity, which will have a direct negative impact on credit activity and on the quality of the credit portfolio, which may lead to material adjustments to the carrying value of assets and liabilities within the next financial year.
+The COVID-19 spreading has an impact on global demand and supply, with considerable uncertainty in economic activity, which will have a direct negative impact on credit activity and on the quality of the credit portfolio.

-At this stage of virus spreading and the dynamics of its development, it is difficult to estimate the realistic impact on economic development of the Group.
-In accordance with the measures undertaken by the

-Government of the country and by the Governing Council of the Bulgarian National Bank, the management of the Group has undertaken actions by organizing a crisis headquarter for actions plan and preventions.
+At this stage of virus spreading and the dynamics of its development, it is difficult to estimate the realistic impact on economic development of the bank.
+In accordance with the measures undertaken by the Government of the country and by the Governing Council of the Bulgarian National Bank, the management of the Bank has undertaken actions by organizing a crisis headquarter for actions plan and preventions.